wrenoud/nos-fpm/markdown/chapter_4.md

 Several types of survey data, such as shoreline features, manually measured depths, and bottom samples, are positioned using target files.
 These files can not be read directly into CARIS; thus, Pydro has been developed to handle the bulk of target file processing.
-A HYPACK target file can be easily inserted into Pydro via Data > Insert
-> HYPACK DPs.
-Pydro’s Data > Insert > Trimble/Pathfinder Database GPs+DPs imports a Microsoft Access
-database (.mdb) according to a specific, S-57 based Pathfinder data dictionary format developed in conjunction with NOAA Ship FAIRWEATHER.
+A HYPACK target file can be easily inserted into Pydro via Data &gt; Insert &gt; HYPACK DPs.
+Pydro’s Data &gt; Insert &gt; Trimble/Pathfinder Database GPs+DPs imports a Microsoft Access database (.mdb) according to a specific, S-57 based Pathfinder data dictionary format developed in conjunction with NOAA Ship FAIRWEATHER.
 Separate tables are used in this Pathfinder database for separate S-57 object classes and geometry.
 For example, “OBSTRN_P”, “OBSTRN_L”, and “OBSTRN_A” tables may be present in a given database file for point-, line-, and area-geometry obstructions acquired in the field.
 And both GPs and DPs may be present in a given table; the “Tide – DP/GP” field is used by Pydro to segregate those observational types.
-Other “generic” target files can be read into Pydro via Data > Insert > Generic GPs/DPs, wherein users may configure a template for importing other data sources on a routine basis.
+Other “generic” target files can be read into Pydro via Data &gt; Insert &gt; Generic GPs/DPs, wherein users may configure a template for importing other data sources on a routine basis.
 Once inserted into Pydro the DP observational data can be edited, and the various attributes present in Pydro are added.
 Pydro automatically writes or “converts” (in the same sense of the term used by CARIS HIPS) DP datasets to CARIS HDCS data during data